-The U.S. is a global power with global security interests, and threats to those interests can emerge from any region.
-Consequently, the U.S. military must be ready to operate in any region when called upon to do so, and it must account for the range of conditions it might encounter when planning for potential military operations.
-This informs its decisions about the type and amount of equipment it purchases (especially to transport and sustain the force); where it might operate from; and how easy (or not) it will be to project and sustain combat power when engaged with the enemy.
+The United States is a global power with global security interests, and threats to those interests can emerge from any region.
+Consequently, the U.S. military must be ready to operate in any region when called upon to do so and must account for the range of conditions that it might encounter when planning for potential military operations.
+This informs its decisions about the type and amount of equipment it purchases (especially to transport and sustain the force); the location or locations from which it might operate; and how easy (or not) it will be to project and sustain combat power when engaged with the enemy.

 Aggregating the three regional scores provides a Global Operating Environment score.

 Global Operating Environment: FAVORABLE